thekalinga/thekalinga.in/_posts/2019-11-24-why-fascist-nrc-should-be-opposed/2019-11-24-why-fascist-nrc-should-be-opposed.md

 The naked emperor's Tughlaq decision of [Demonetisation](https://www.economist.com/finance-and-economics/2016/12/03/the-dire-consequences-of-indias-demonetisation-initiative) has [destroyed the whole economy](https://www.economist.com/finance-and-economics/2017/01/07/the-high-economic-costs-of-indias-demonetisation).
 Neo Tughlaq even went so far as to [suppress this data](https://www.thehindu.com/opinion/op-ed/a-politically-inconvenient-data-nugget/article29214638.ece).
 We are currently on our way to [economic depression](https://www.cgdev.org/blog/if-india-stopped-growing-would-imf-and-world-bank-say-so).
-This Neo Tughlaq have no right to impose one more Tughlaqi decision & unleash this level of cruelty on us all once again—let alone on even larger scale & ones with severe consequences.
+This Neo Tughlaq has no right to impose one more Tughlaqi decision & unleash this level of cruelty on us all once again—let alone on larger scale & one that has severe consequences.

 > Demonetization 1.0 destroyed economic fabric of this country, Demonetization 2.0 (NRC) will destroy the social fabric of this country & instill state terror into everyone's heart.